StevenAndrewsII/Fung_OS/README.md

 ## Arduino ( Backend )

-> Definition: The arduino hardware controller for life supports and connected environments...
+> Definition: The arduino( backend) is the hardware controller for life support subsystems and their connected environments...

 The Arduino backend is witten in C++.
 Each Arduino can control 3 life supports.                  > ( envrionmental control hardware )